ARKopp/fabacademy2016/week10/Readme.md

 ~~~

-To automate our primograph we decided to use a rasbperry pi and a motor controller board.
-The complete documentation you find on the group page and on the pages of Norma and [Elissa.](http://archive.fabacademy.org/archives/2016/fablabbcn2016/students/79/) Here you can find my part of the project which was eletronics and software and a little introduction using the pi and the explorer hat.
+To automate our primograph we decided to use a raspberry pi and a motor controller board.
+The video of the working machine you find on the [group page](http://archive.fabacademy.org/archives/2016/fablabbcn2016/docu/ferdi/htm/mtm_primograph.html) and on the pages of [Norma](http://archive.fabacademy.org/archives/2016/fablabbcn2016/students/284/10machinedesign.html) and [Elissa](http://archive.fabacademy.org/archives/2016/fablabbcn2016/students/79/) you can find the documentation about how they made the hardware like the box and the gears.
+Here you can find my part of the project which was electronics and software and a little introduction using the pi and the explorer hat.

 ## Bill of Materials